COVID-19 Quick Facts

 Students who are experiencing symptoms or have been exposed to COVID-19 should quarantine and complete the COVID-19 Screening Form.
 Students with COVID symptoms should refrain from visiting Student Health Services unless instructed to do so.
 If a COVID Form is submitted after hours or on the weekend, a nurse will respond as soon as possible upon re-opening.
 If a student needs help or COVID Testing immediately, they should call ahead to the local medical provider of their choice for instructions and proceed immediately for medical evaluation.Screening Form

 This data does not include individuals who were not close contacts who were tested and quarantined while they awaited a test that came back negative.

 Individuals who began in quarantine as close contacts but later tested positive are only included once in this data are included under isolation headings.

-*Aug.
-23 marks the return of student to campus for the fall semester.
+*Jan.
+10 marks the return of student to campus for the spring semester.

 Close Contact: Someone who has been within 6 feet of an infected person for a cumulative total of 15 minutes or more, with or without a cloth face mask, over a 24-hour period starting from 2 days before illness onset until the time the person who has tested positive is isolated.

 Quarantine: Anyone who has been in close contact with someone who tests positive for COVID-19, or is awaiting COVID-19 test results, must be quarantined according to guidelines set forth by ADH and/or CDC.
 Learn more about campus quarantine.
 Data published by the University does not include individuals who were not close contacts who were tested and quarantined while they awaited a test that came back negative.